Red Lake Indian Reservation: Population

-Income and health statistics
+Economic and health metrics

-Per capita income is lower at Red Lake than on any other reservation in the state.
-It was estimated at US$8,372 in 1999, according to the Northwest Area Foundation.
-Approximately 40% of residents live below the poverty line.
-Between 1990 and 2000, the population increased by 40% as people returned to the reservation after difficulty finding employment elsewhere during recession years.
+The Red Lake Reservation has the lowest per capita income among all reservations in the state, recorded at US$8,372 in 1999 according to the Northwest Area Foundation.
+Around 40% of the community lives beneath the poverty line.
+The period between 1990 and 2000 saw a 40% population increase as individuals returned to the reservation, driven by employment challenges elsewhere during economic recessions.

-An unemployment rate hovering near 60% and associated poverty are thought to contribute to a high level of crime.
-In 2004, the tribal police filed 3,500 court cases.
-The majority of the population is young, with approximately 60% of the residents under the age of 18.
+The reservation faces a near 60% unemployment rate, closely linked to prevalent poverty, which is believed to exacerbate the crime rate.
+In 2004, tribal police reported 3,500 court cases.

-The unemployment and poverty have resulted in associated problems of high rates of violence, including suicide.
-A 2004 Minnesota School Study found that 43% of boys and 81% of girls in the freshman class of the high school had considered suicide, and 48% of the girls had tried it.
-The school has a low graduation rate.
+This high unemployment and poverty level have led to significant issues, including elevated violence rates and suicide.
+A 2004 study by Minnesota School revealed alarming statistics: 43% of freshman boys and 81% of freshman girls had contemplated suicide, with 48% of the girls having attempted it.
+Furthermore, the high school faces challenges in maintaining graduation rates.

 Geography

 Red Lake Reservation has some widely scattered properties in northwest Minnesota.
 Most of the Reservation is located around Lower and Upper Red Lake, which is one of the largest lakes in the United States.
 The land area of the Reservation is located mainly around Lower Red Lake and west of that and Upper Red Lake.
 The land is covered by prime forest.
+In 1945 70% of the Northwest Angle in Minnesota was put into trust for the Red Lake Chippewa.

 According to the United States Census Bureau in 2020, the reservation has a total area of 1260.32 sqmi, of which 883.09 sqmi is land and 377.23 sqmi is water.

-Elevation across the Red Lake Reservation is uniform.
-It ranges in elevation from 1,100 feet above sea level to 1,300 feet above sea level.
+Elevation across the Red Lake Reservation ranges in elevation from 1,100 feet above sea level to 1,300 feet above sea level.
 Besides Lower and Upper Red Lakes, many smaller lakes are scattered across the reservation, especially south of Lower Red Lake.

 Communities

-The communities of Red Lake Reservation tend to have housing units located on each side of one road, similar to other rural settlements.

-Redby has housing units on more cross streets and appears more like a typical town.
-Yet many of Redby's housing units are located deep in the woods.
+Communities on the Red Lake Reservation: